snurr-group/mofid/README.md

 TODO
 ----
-* OpenBabel does not currently handle PBC in bond perception.
-Would need to make a new ConnectTheBonds with periodic boundaries for CIFs (see mol.cpp:3534).
-	* See about adding/modifying a distance method within OBAtom/Bond.
-	* Consider using the new OBUnitCell methods (generic.cpp) to define angles as well.
-	* Also see GetAngle in mol.h as a generic distance, etc.
 * Consider editing the BeginModify and EndModify methods (as well as constructors/destructors) of OBMol to add UC data to the atoms and/or bonds.
 This seems idiomatic (see mol.cpp:1500ish).
+* Need to update the bond length and torsion calculations, which are used for the bond order detection (bondtyper.cpp:159 and mol.cpp:3811, respectively, as examples)
 * Modifying bonds
 	* Vector3 is based on doubles.
 Is there an integer version for _direction or something similar?
-	* Within the atom class, consider referring to the parent OBMol to determine PBC.
-Might need to use the IsPeriodic or similar as a flag.
 * Also need to modify elements.txt (and maxbonds) to keep the oxygen with tetrahedral bonding, etc, probably as an option to the CIF parser.
 One idea would be to allow BABEL_DATADIR to accept multiple directories (though there may need to be an audit or debug message about that)

 Ideas
 -----
 * See also <http://drivendata.github.io/cookiecutter-data-science> for project organization ideas
+* Which design patterns would help organize my code?

 Notes